Building a data-driven culture in construction

 • Puts a focus on education and the benefits of being a data-driven culture

-• Consistently make, and communicate, workforce decisions supported by data
+• Consistently make and communicate workforce decisions supported by data

-In this article, we’re going to discuss a few steps your organization can take to build a data-driven culture.
+This article will discuss a few steps your organization can take to build a data-driven culture.

 Construction Dive playbook cover Going from Spreadsheet Maintenance to Workforce Planning Mastery